vkstah/luntti/README.md

 ## Project management

 - [Milanote](https://milanote.com/) is great for managing a project using a board.
 You can use things like notes, todo lists, comments to compose and organize your project board.
 And it's free.

+- [Clockify](https://clockify.me/) is a free time tracker that you can use to track how much time you've spent on a task.
+Not only is it great for overall time tracking, you can use it, for example, to keep track of billable working hours in client projects.